VivoSorhie/edinburgh-airbnb-pricing/README.md

 **[`edinburgh_fringe_pricing_analysis.ipynb`](edinburgh_fringe_pricing_analysis.ipynb)**

-The notebook is self-contained and runs end-to-end in Google Colab.
-It assumes the three CSV files are located at `/content/drive/MyDrive/Airbnb/`.
+The notebook is self-contained and designed to run in Google Colab or a local Jupyter environment.
+Simply upload the three required CSV files (`listings.csv`, `calendar.csv`, `reviews.csv`) to your runtime to execute the analysis.

 ## Tools